Mad Yoga Network

 Mad Yoga is Peer Support By and For Yoga Teachers

+The mental health crisis is extreme.
+The shortage of mental health practitioners is epidemic.
 Yoga teachers with training and experience in peer support could take pressure off of the mental health services industry, first by supporting one another and then perhaps their micro-communities.
 Join us in a free upcoming group!

+Why "Mad" Yoga?
 What is Peer Support?

 Mad Yoga Peer Support Groups for Yoga Teachers